What Is a 1099 Employee? Understanding Independent Contractors

 Are You Classifying Your Workers Correctly?

 Misclassifying an employee as an independent contractor can lead to serious legal and financial penalties.
-The IRS and Department of Labor have strict guidelines on worker classification.
-If you’re unsure whether your workers should be classified as 1099 or W-2 employees, partnering with a Professional Employer Organization (PEO) like NetPEO can help ensure compliance and minimize risks.
+The IRS and Department of Labor have strict guidelines on determining whether a worker is an employee or an independent contractor.
+If you’re unsure, you may need assistance with filing form documentation and verifying employment classification.

 How NetPEO Can Help

-At NetPEO, we specialize in helping businesses navigate workforce management, including payroll processing, compliance, and employee classification.
-Whether you need guidance on hiring 1099 contractors or want to streamline HR functions, our experts are here to assist.
+At NetPEO, we specialize in helping businesses navigate workforce management, including payroll processing, compliance, and worker classification.
+Whether you need guidance on hiring 1099 employees or ensuring your full-time workforce is correctly classified, our experts are here to assist.